enpiicom/wp-plugin-enpii-base/README.md

 The local website will work with http://127.0.0.1:10108/ (or the port you put in env file)

 ## Development
+### Working with composer
+- We should use `~1.0.3` when require a package (only update if bugfixing released)
+- We use `mozart` (https://packagist.org/packages/coenjacobs/mozart) package to put the dependencies to a separate folder for the plugin to avoid the conflicts
+  - We should use `mozart` globally
+  - After running `composer update`, you need to run `mozart compose` (this should be run manually).
+If issues found related to some composer issues e.g. wrong included files, wrong path (due to the moving of files) ... you need to run `composer update` (or `composer dump-autoload`) one more time after fixing `composer.json` file.
 ### Naming Convention
 - Spaces, indentation are defined in `.editorconfig`
 - We follow WordPress conventions https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/#naming-conventions